ChitteshKumar/PlanMyplate-ReceipePlanner/README.md

 # PlanMyplate-ReceipePlanner
 This is a web application project to design a recipe planner, where user can follow detailed steps to cook delicious meals and giving ability to search food items.
-I contributed to this project, which was created by @sanyadureja.
+I contributed to this project, which was created by [Sanya Dureja](https://github.com/sanyadureja).

 Frontend: HTML, CSS, and JavaScript.